czyzby/wesnoth-wml-linter/README.md

 or [tag](https://github.com/wesnoth/wesnoth/tags).

 The folder or file that should be validated can be specified with the `path` parameter.
-Lists of directories or files separated by spaces should also be accepted by most versions of the Wesnoth tools.
+By default, all WML files within the project will be verified.
+Note that lists of directories or files separated by spaces should also be accepted by most versions of the Wesnoth tools.

 The `spellcheck` boolean parameter allows to turn on spellchecking